 KNOXVILLE, Tenn.
-(WKRN) – Thirty-two men and women, including a children’s minister, were arrested on prostitution and human trafficking-related charges in Knoxville.
+(WKRN) – More than 30 men and women, including a children’s minister, were arrested on prostitution and human trafficking-related charges in Knoxville.

 The Tennessee Bureau of Investigation made the arrests during a three-day operation called Operation Someone Like Me.

 It was the fifth operation of its kind in the state between the TBI and other law enforcement agencies to help identify, investigate, and prosecute trafficking suspects as well as rescue victims.

 Undercover agents posted ads on Backpage.com.
 Authorities say those ads received over 300 responses within three days.